 The sky's the limit when it comes to tagine, the famous slow-cooked Moroccan stew which takes its name from the traditional clay or ceramic dish it's traditionally cooked in.
 Shown here is a Berber tagine with meat and vegetables.
 It's arranged in conical fashion and left undisturbed to cook until tender, making a delicious, beautiful presentation.
 Tagines are traditionally eaten directly from the cooking vessel, using pieces of Moroccan bread (khobz) to scoop up meat, veggies and sauce.

-For a vegetarian version, simply omit the meat (you'll need to reduce liquids and cooking time) or try one of these veggie-only tagines:
+For a vegetarian version, simply omit the meat (you'll need to reduce liquids and cooking time) or try a veggie-only tagine:

 04 of 10